tpal-dev/iOS-Swift-4-WeatherApp-OpenWeatherMapAPI/README.md

 You can find here:

-* CocoaPods to manage and use open source code libraries.
+* CocoaPods to manage and use open source code libraries
-* Framework CoreLocation and utilising the iPhone’s GPS.
+* Framework CoreLocation and utilising the iPhone’s GPS
-* Navigation between View Controllers using Segues.
+* Navigation between View Controllers using Segues
-* Parse data organised in JSON format.
+* Parse data organised in JSON format
-* Pass data between View Controllers.
+* Pass data between View Controllers
-* Use public REST APIs to fetch data.
+* Use public REST APIs to fetch data
-* Delegates and Protocols.
+* Delegates and Protocols
-* Switch statements.
+* Switch statements
 * Networking calls
 * SwiftyJSON
 * Alamofire